Deep priors for satellite image restoration with accurate uncertainties: Experimental setting

 Experiments on real data are performed using Pléiades 12 bits images.
 These images are acquired at a resolution of 70cm (but commercialized at 50cm after an upsampling that enhances the image robustness to post-processing).
-Note that, unlike the simulated images, the real images have been compressed at 2.86bits/pixel \cite{Latry2012} and decompressed.
-For these images, we choose to neglect the compression when modelling the data log-likelihood, which is required for SatDPIR and VBLE computations.
-This is relevant as the compression rates for satellite images are very high.
-Therefore, we consider the impact of compression-decompression as a source of error, among others, in the real image model.
+Note that, unlike the simulated images, the real ones have been compressed at 2.86bits/pixel \cite{Latry2012} and decompressed.
+At such a high rate, the impact of compression-decompression can also be considered as an admissible practical deviation from the theoretical model.